COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 ### Recap

-This week, I spent time making suring the deliverables for Milestone 1 will be done in time.
+This week, I spent time making ensuring the deliverables for Milestone 1 will be done in time.
 I also worked on finishing open issues that were assigned to me.

 **Issues/PRs**